-At the end of the course, the student should be able to
+Course Outcomes: At the end of the course, the student should be able to

 - 1. Calculate the basic work content of a specific job for employees of an organization.
 Thereby they will be able to calculate the production capacity of man power of an organization. - 2.
 Analyze and calculate the level of risk in a job causing stress, fatigue and musculoskeletal disorders and design appropriate work systems. - 3.
 Rate a worker engaged on a live job and calculate basic, allowed and standard time for the same. - 4.
-Analyze the existing methods of working for a particular job and develop an improved method through questioning technique. - 5. devise appropriate wage and incentive plan for the employees of
+Analyze the existing methods of working for a particular job and develop an improved method through questioning technique. - 5. devise appropriate wage and incentive plan for the employees

-(A30477) FUNDAMENTALS OF EMBEDDED SYSTEMS (Open Elective-IV: offered by ECE Department)
+(A30160) DISASTER MANAGEMENT AND MITIGATION (Open Elective: Offered by CE Department)

-Unit- I: Introduction to Embedded Systems
+UNIT - I: